"A web of lies can unravel with the lightest touch of the truth!

 - Furthermore, this is harsh irony, because MacDonald had previously admonished one of his men for falling for the same trick when MacDonald plays it on him.
 Apparently he wasn't kidding about how important it is for your facade to be 100% perfect.

 - In Inception there's an example of literally spotting the thread, when Saito notices that the carpet in a room he's in is made of the wrong fibre, tipping him off that he's still in a dream.

 - In Attack of the Killer Tomatoes!, "Master of Disguise" Sam Smith blows his cover after infiltrating the tomato camp, by asking for ketchup to put on the arm he's about to eat.

 - The 2003 remake of The Italian Job has this: Steve realizes Stella is John's daughter because of a phrase she uses, that he's never heard from anyone one else but John.

 Steve: Still don't trust me?

 Stella: I trust everyone.
-It's the devil inside them I don't trust.
+I just don't trust the devil inside them.

 - In the documentary Catfish, Nev begins to realize Megan is not real because he finds out she took other people's songs and said they were hers.